 It has grown over the years, as the Web has grown, both in the content and scope of my submissions and the evolution of the Louisville Restaurants Forum community.
 We use Web technology to integrate our original content and our busy interactive community; we’re in the process of incorporating videos and, perhaps soon, audio podcasting.
 But one fundamental premise will never change: I pay my own way, accept no “freebies,” and base all my reports on unannounced visits to ensure that I don’t get special treatment.

-In other background, LouisvilleHotBytes.com also provides restaurant, food and drink content for LEO and The Voice-Tribune, and have written widely about food and wine for national publications.
+In other background, LouisvilleHotBytes.com also provides restaurant, food and drink content for LEO Weekly, and Robin Garr has written widely about food and wine for national publications.
 I’m host of WineLoversPage.com, where I host the WineLovers Discussion Group forums and publish the popularThe 30 Second Wine Advisor E-letter.
 I was a manager of the CompuServe Information Service’s Wine Forum from 1985-1997; served as host of the Classical Connoisseur program on National Public Radio’s Radio Catskill from 1990-1993, and have judged wine in international competitions and at home in Louisville, where I was one of the founding judges of the Kentucky State Fair wine competition.